Snailclimb/guide-rpc-framework/README-EN.md

 ##  Introduction

  [guide-rpc-framework](https://github.com/Snailclimb/guide-rpc-framework) is an RPC framework based on Netty+Kyro+Zookeeper.
-Detailed code comments, clear structure, and integrated Check Style specification code structure make it ideal for reading and learning.
+Detailed code comments, clear structure make it ideal for reading and learning.

 Due to the limited energy and ability of me, if you think there is something to be improved and perfected, welcome to fork this project, then clone it to local, and submit PR to me after local modification, I will Review your code as soon as possible.